-(F) Allowances to Chairman of the Council and the Vice-Chairman of the Council
+f) Allowances to Chairman of the Council and the Vice-Chairman of the Council

 The allowances paid to the Chairman and Vice-Chairman of the Council are primarily for expenses incurred whilst performing civic and ceremonial duties on behalf of the Council.

 These allowances are valued as a quantum of the basic Allowance as follows:

-Allowance Quantum of Basic
+Allowance Quantum of Bas

 £ Allowance

-Chairman of the Council 3440 0.8
+Chairman of the Council 3,750 0.8

-Vice Chairman of the Council 430 0.1
+Vice Chairman of the Council 470 0.1

-[Note: (1) To enable a holder of the office of the Chairman of the Council to meet any special expenses in having to employ someone else to do their work so that they are able to carry out their official duties, the Council makes available, in addition to the usual Chairman of the Council's Allowance, an amount up to a maximum of £2,000;

-(2) The Strategic Manager (Financial Services) is authorised to make any payments from the additional amount provided (s)he is satisfied that the sums claimed have been properly incurred in accordance with (1) above.]
+- To enable a holder of the office of the Chairman of the Council to meet any special expenses in having to employ someone else to do their work so that they are able to carry out their official duties, the Council makes available, in addition to the usual Chairman of the Council's Allowance, an amount up to a maximum of £2,000; - 2) The Chief Finance Officer (s151 Officer) is authorised to make any payments from the additional amount provided he or she is satisfied that the sums claimed have been properly incurred in accordance with 1) above.

-2. APPORTIONING ALLOWANCES
+2. APPORTIONINGALLOWANCES

-Where a term of office starts or ends, otherwise than at the beginning or end of a financial year, a Member is entitled to payment of such part of the Basic, Special Responsibility, Chairman and Vice Chairman of the Council's Allowances allowance as is in proportion to the number of days served in that year
+Where a term of office starts or ends, otherwise than at the beginning or end of a financial year, a Member is entitled to payment of such part of the Basic, Special Responsibility, Chairman and Vice Chairman of the Council's Allowances allowance as is in proportion to the number of days served in that year.